vinceimbat/vinceimbat/content/Zotero.md

 sr-ease: 270
 ---

 Zotero is a reference management software.
-In my [[thoughts/life management system]], its main role is to track my references, provide citations, and store my [[literature notes]].
+In my [[life management system]], its main role is to track my references, provide citations, and store my [[literature notes]].

 # References